 - Make it a practice to spend the first ten minutes of your day preparing your mind for work.
 Even if it means coming in a few minutes early to have some quiet space and time before the rush of the day begins.
 It will allow you a little time to decompress.
 Allowing the day to start at a rapid pace while you are still feeling the stress of your morning can spell disaster.

 - Keep a daily journal of your emotions.
-Start to write down each time you begin to feel that surge of anger or stress.
-When you feel that heat begin to rush to your brain, what is happening?
-What are the circumstances surrounding your sudden feelings?
-If you start to a journal you will begin to see patterns.
-Once you see the patterns you can begin to address them.
+Each time you begin to feel that surge of anger write it down.
+When you feel that heat begin to rush to your brain, observe what’s happening around you.
+Journaling will allow you to see patterns.
+That’s how you begin to address them.
 Plus, as an added bonus, writing can be therapeutic.
 The simple act of writing feelings down can dis-empower them and may help you remain in control.

 - Understand your own personality.
-Take a Myer’s Brigg personality inventory and have it interpreted.
-If you understand your personality, you will begin to understand the automatic way in which you respond to situations.
-For example, if you are right handed you will pick up the pencil and start to write with that hand without even thinking about it.
-You are perfectly capable, physiologically speaking, to use your left hand.
-You have all the same muscles, same amount of fingers, and the same brain.
-But, you automatically use your right hand.
-You have an automatic preference for your right hand.
-Your personality works the same way.
+Take a Myer’s Briggs (or Strengths or Disc…) personality inventory and have it interpreted.
+This will help you understand the automatic responses to situations.
 You will automatically respond to situations out of an unconscious preference.
 This unconscious conditioning is based on your personality.
 Understanding this will be helpful as you learn to manage these responses.

-Keeping your emotions in check while at work will help you become a more valuable employee.
+Keeping your emotions in check at work will help you become a more valuable employee.
 It will help you become a more successful entrepreneur, salesperson, or coach.
-No matter what your field, understanding that emotions can make or break you is the first step to taking control.
+No matter what your field, it’s important to learn to respond instead of react.